 It's about community, ownership and governance.
 We have adopted the Seven Cooperative Principles.
 In a cooperative, one member = one vote (not: $$$ = votes), and community benefits take priority over profits.
 BUT, we are a business, so we have to make sufficient money to justify continuing and future investment.
 We use a "slow money" business model, where long-term and modest returns are acceptable because the invested money circulates locally more, is managed by trusted individuals, and provides other (non-financial) benefits back to the investors in their community.

-Board meetings are currently are scheduled for 4pm on November 14, January 9th, March 13th, May 8th, July 10th and September 11th, 2018.
-Contact any board member for location details.
-All members are encouraged to attend and get involved with one of our committees.
+Board meetings in 2020 are currently scheduled for 5pm on the second Tuesday of odd months (Jan 14, Mar 10, May 12, Jul 14, and Sep 8).
+Contact any board member for location access.
+The Co-op's Outreach Committee will be meeting during even months also on second Tuesdays, at Here & Now Brewing Co, 740 Main St in Honesdale at 5:30pm.
+All members are encouraged to attend board meetings and get involved with one of our committees.
 Key information about the Co-op's governance include:

-We held our fourth annual membership meeting on October 3rd, 2017 in Honesdale.
-The meeting's draft minutes and materials used will published here shortly.
-All members are requested to complete this survey (and non-members are welcome to as well).
+We held our sixth annual membership meeting on October 15th, 2019 in Honesdale.
+The meeting's draft minutes and presentation are available here and here.

 After nearly a 30 year career in the telecommunications industry, Jack is now a local advocate for sustainability, local food, solar, zero net-energy buildings; and is past chair of a chapter of the American Solar Energy Society.
-His on-going project is a super-insulated, solar home near Hawley, PA, built by him and his wife, Mary Anne Carletta.
+His on-going project is a super-insulated, solar home and garden near Hawley, PA, owned with his wife, Mary Anne Carletta.
 Jack is also a board member of SEEDS, and has taken over 100 hours of solar technology and installation courses and volunteered at multiple solar PV job sites.
 Jack holds Electrical and Computer Engineering degrees from Clemson University and Carnegie Mellon University.

 Chuck was born and raised in Wayne County, graduated from Damascus High School in 1964 and received an Associate Degree in Electrical and Electronic Engineering from Penn State University in 1966.
 He was drafted while working for Xerox in July ’66 and served 15 months in Vietnam as an Army Combat Medic.
 He returned home and spent 8 years reintegrating back into society.
 The education received during this transition was something that could not be taught.
 Coming from the depths of war he could no longer understood our way of life.
 There was something wrong!
 The over-consumption, the waste, the pollution, and what seemed like a false happiness.
 As we began to embrace alternative energy in the 70’s, recycling, and beginning to see the true costs of polluting our environment Chuck found something he wanted to put his energy into.
 So in 1976 he settled down back here, and married Andrea in 1980.
 In raising two daughters, he came to truly understand the importance of community.
 Chuck sat on the board of the Damascus Township Planning Commission for 15 years, for 10 as its Chair during the 80’s and 90’s.
 He is a member of Veterans For Peace, VFW Post 531, American Legion Post 765, and the Equinunk Historical Society.
 Being a founding member of SEEDS simply put all these things together.

-Mike Rollison, serving through 2020, is the Co-op Treasurer:
+Allaina Propst, serving through 2021, is the current Co-op Treasurer: